shaun270/Address-Clustering/README.md

 ## Loading the BGE embeddings model and creating embeddings

+As on now that is September 2023 the BGE embedding model is the first on the MTEB leaderboard https://huggingface.co/spaces/mteb/leaderboard even surpassing OpenAi embeddings.

 The BGE from hugging face was used to encode the 'Delivery_Desc' column into vectors which would later be used for clustering.

 Here is the link for the model https://huggingface.co/BAAI/bge-large-en